stevephary/LibraryAPI/README.md

-RESTful Web API about books using ASP.NET Core Web API (.NET 6) and Entity Framework Core 6.
-The books have a relation with authors and genres.
+This repository contains a RESTful Web API built using ASP.NET Core Web API (.NET 6) and Entity Framework Core 6.
+The API is designed to handle book-related operations and includes entities for books, authors, and genres.